AlexandrAnatoliev/project-euler/README.md

-_Note: Avoid unnecessary files (no compiled binaries or IDE metadata) and  make sure your solve application runs properly._
+_Note: Avoid unnecessary files (no compiled binaries or IDE metadata) and  make sure your solution application runs properly._

-All valid solves will be reviewed and merged.
+All valid solutions will be reviewed and merged.

-_Note: You don't have to ask a permission to start solving the issue or get assigned, since these issues are supposed to always be open for new contributors.
-You can just simply start working with the issue right away!
+_Note: You don't have to ask for permission to start solving the issue or get assigned, since these issues are supposed to always be open for new contributors.
+You can just simply start working on the issue right away!
-Remember that in real world issues you would usually need to ask to get assigned to certain issue to prevent multiple people to working on the same issue at the same time, which would result some contributors wasting their time._
+Remember that in real world issues you would usually need to ask to get assigned to certain issue to prevent multiple people from working on the same issue at the same time, which would result in some contributors wasting their time._

 ---